Substra/substra/docs/local_install_skaffold.md

 ### General knowledge

-I order to install Substra, it is *recommended* to be comfortable with your package manager and to have some basic knowledge of Linux administration and network.
+I order to install Substra, it is *recommended* to be comfortable with your package manager and to have some basic knowledge of Unix (Mac or Ubuntu/Debian) administration and network.

 ### Hardware requirements